Image Credit: Attitude/Shutterstock.com

 The material belongs to a class of compounds that is quite new, but is growing significantly.
 As such, new properties within this class of materials are currently being discovered.
 Within this class of hybrid materials, a wide variety of materials can be produced, which is owed the multiple combinations of organic and inorganic moieties, and a variety of structural and chemical properties that can be exploited.

-The perovskite material was synthesised through standard wet chemical techniques.
-To quantify and characterise the material’s caloric effects, the researchers used a combination of X-ray diffraction (XRD, Siemens D-5000 diffractomer), differential scanning calorimetry (DSC, TA Instruments Q2000) and high-pressure DSC (Setaram mDSC7 EVO).
+The perovskite material was synthesized through standard wet chemical techniques.
+To quantify and characterize the material’s caloric effects, the researchers used a combination of X-ray diffraction (XRD, Siemens D-5000 diffractomer), differential scanning calorimetry (DSC, TA Instruments Q2000) and high-pressure DSC (Setaram mDSC7 EVO).
 They also used a synchrotron PXRD to obtain a Rietveld analysis and calculate the entropy change.